 Taking children out of the academy

-We realise that from time to time it is necessary to take children out of the academy during academy hours to attend hospital appointments etc, but it is important that you let the Admin team know in advance, especially if the appointment goes over lunchtime.
-We require evidence of the appointment - letter, appointment card.
+We realise that from time to time it is necessary to take children out of the academy during academy hours to attend hospital appointments etc, but it is important that you let the Admin. team know in advance, especially if the appointment goes over lunchtime.
+We require evidence of the appointment - letter, text or appointment card.
 Our pupils may access a variety of learning opportunities which may not be on site, so if you arrive to take them to an appointment without prior notice, they may not be on the ground to collect.

 No parent can demand leave of absence for the purpose of a holiday as a right.

 It is essential that your child arrives at the academy on time.
-The morning bell rings for children to enter school at 8.40am, so that all our KS1 and KS2 pupils enter the hall via the veranda steps in the KS2 playground to participate in ‘Wake up & Boogie’ activities.
+The morning bell rings for children to enter school at 8.30am, so that all our KS1 and KS2 pupils enter via the veranda steps in the KS2 playground to participate in ‘Wake up & Boogie’ activities.
 A prompt, punctual start to the day sets a positive tone for learning for the rest of the day.
 Being just 5 minutes late each day adds up to 16 hours of lost learning time over the year!
 If your child is late they may miss out on feedback, targeted support that would assist them to become the best that they can be - every minute really does count!

 Our Year 6 pupils' day begins a little earlier at 8am when they enjoy a healthy breakfast followed by an early start to their learning in their own breakfast hub.